remotestorage/remotestorage.js/doc/getting-started/dropbox-and-google-drive.rst

     * files.content.write
 * You need to set one or more OAuth2 redirect URIs for all routes a user can connect from, for example ``http://localhost:8000`` for an app you are developing locally.
-If the path is '/', remoteStorage drops it.
+If the path is '/', rs.js drops it.

 Known issues
 ^^^^^^^^^^^^